rajnishgargcloudrepository/conjur-aks/readme.md

-# CyberArk Conjur Secrets Manager AWS EKS Integration Lab 2021
+# CyberArk Conjur Secrets Manager Azure AKS Integration Lab 2021
-This is a tutorial share to you on how to secure secrets of AWS EKS applications by CyberArk Secrets Manager Conjur.
+This is a tutorial share to you on how to secure secrets of Azure AKS applications by CyberArk Secrets Manager Conjur.
 We will cover deploying Conjur Master, Conjur follower instances with follower seed fetcher.
 Conjur Secretless Broker & init container will also be covered in this tutorial.
 For more detail about CyberArk Conjur Secrets Manager, please visit the two websites

 - [CyberArk Conjur Secrets Manager Enterprise](https://www.cyberark.com/products/secrets-manager-enterprise/)